ranjitbudhathoki/LF-notes-app/README.md

 -   **Search & Filter**: User can search for notes based on category or text content as well as sort them by date or title
 -   **Pin Notes**: User can pin notes to the top of their list for easy access
 -   **Sanitized Content**: User input is sanitized to prevent XSS attacks both in client and server side
+-   **Pagination**: User can navigate through notes using pagination.
+Pagination will appear if the number of notes exceeds the limit which is 9.